As data volumes grow and reporting demands become more complex, choosing the right database management software (DBMS) solution is critical.

 Cost Structure

-FileMaker has great SQL connectivity and information sharing options.
-The best aspect of the FileMaker is custom made templates that can help users manage data reports, charts, and invoices.
-Consequently, the tool gives a professional and knowledgeable vibe to manage data.
+Claris FileMaker has great SQL connectivity (as an ODBC/JDBC data source) and information sharing options through custom apps.
+The best aspect of FileMaker is its rapid application development environment with custom-made templates that can help users manage data reports, charts, and invoices.
+Consequently, the tool gives a professional and knowledgeable vibe to manage data, especially for users who prefer a low-code approach to building database applications.
+It's a good desktop database software with server capabilities.

 Pros

-• Users can take an in-person course via Alliance trainer to understand the software
+- Users can take an in-person or online course via Claris Partners and trainers to understand the software and build powerful apps.

 Cons